• Center Grove Community School Corporation

 MEAL PRICES

-Center Grove will offer breakfast and lunch meals for the 2022-23 school year.
+Center Grove will offer breakfast and lunch meals for the 2023-24 school year.
 Students will have to pay for meals this year, unless they have qualified to receive free or reduced-priced meals.
-(The universal free school meal program that was in effect for the 2020-21 and 2021-22 school years will not continue for this year.)

 Breakfast Prices (Applies to all schools)